specialized806/microsoft-365-docs/microsoft-365/admin/adoption/ai-assistance.md

 :::image type="content" source="../../media/adoption-score-ai-view.png" alt-text="Screenshot showing the Adoption Sore dashboard with AI assistance category." lightbox="../../media/adoption-score-ai-view.png":::

 >[!NOTE]
 > AI assistance score is in preview.
-The scoring logic and insights displayed on the page may change over time.
-As of January 2025, the score now includes additional Microsoft 365 Copilot actions such as sending prompts in Microsoft 365 Copilot Chat and using Intelligent Recap in Microsoft Teams.
-This update will cause the score value to increase as compared with the original score delivered in Fall 2023.
+The scoring logic and insights displayed on the page might change over time.
+As of January 2025, the score now includes more Microsoft 365 Copilot actions, such as sending prompts in Microsoft 365 Copilot Chat and using Intelligent Recap in Microsoft Teams.
+This update causes the score value to increase as compared with the original score delivered in Fall 2023.

 ## AI assistance score calculation methodology

 The AI assistance score is calculated based on a target of getting each licensed user to use Microsoft 365 Copilot on at least 12 out of the past 28 days.
-The 12-day threshold is used because individuals that achieve it have a very high likelihood of becoming a consistent long-term user of Microsoft 365 Copilot.
+The 12-day threshold is used because individuals that achieve it have a high likelihood of becoming a consistent long-term user of Microsoft 365 Copilot.

 How the score is calculated:

 - For each user licensed for Microsoft 365 Copilot, Microsoft calculates the number of days out of the prior 28 days on which the user actively used Microsoft 365 Copilot.
-  - Note: The score accounts for Copilot usage in the following Microsoft 365 applications: Outlook, Teams, Business Chat, Word, PowerPoint, Excel, OneNote, and Loop.
+  - Note: The score accounts for Copilot usage in the following Microsoft 365 applications: Outlook, Teams, Copilot Chat, Word, PowerPoint, Excel, OneNote, and Loop.
 Only intentional user actions in these apps are considered; the set of actions is consistent with those used for the Microsoft 365 Copilot usage report.
 - An individual-level score is produced for each user by diving the count of active days by 12.
-For example, 8 days of usage results in (8/12) × 100 = 66.67
+For example, eight days of usage results in (8/12) × 100 = 66.67
 - The tenant-level score is produced by taking the average score across all licensed users in the organization.
-If the score is 50 out of 100, this means that, on average, licensed users in your organization used Microsoft 365 Copilot on 6 days out of the past 28 days.
+If the score is 50 out of 100, this means that, on average, licensed users in your organization used Microsoft 365 Copilot on six days out of the past 28 days.

 ## Peer benchmark for AI assistance score